vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 new CustomListPropertyDefinition { Name = "MySecretCode", Value = "18899", TypeDefinition = TypeDefinition.String.With(masked: true) },
 {% endhighlight %}

-Here's a sample screenshot of masked paremeter:
+Here's a sample screenshot of a masked parameter:

 ![image](/assets/2025-12-05/peakboard-masked-parameter-input.png)

-The last we want to discuss are multliline texts.
+The last thing we want to discuss are multliline texts.
 These are typically used for long SQL statement or JSON / XML fragments.

 {% highlight csharp %}
 new CustomListPropertyDefinition { Name = "MultilineDescription",